People School, also rebranded as “Advanced Interpersonal Communication Skills Training” is a social skills course by Vanessa van Edwards.

 - Power gazing (from eyes to forehead, effective work relationship, competence)

-- Social gazing (from eyes to chin, friendliness and collaborative, warmth)
+- Social gazing (from eyes to chin, friendliness and collaboration, warmth)

 - Intimate gazing (from eyes to lower neck and upper torso)